 The Modern Church of All Nations

 The modern Church of All Nations was built on the longitudinal axis of the Byzantine Church.
-Although its dimensions are much larger and closer to those of the Crusader Church.
-The cornerstone was laid in 1919 and the task was entrusted to the architect Antonio Barluzzi.
+However, its dimensions are much larger and closer to the Crusader Church’s.
+The cornerstone was laid in 1919, and the task was entrusted to the architect Antonio Barluzzi.
 The church was completed in 1924.
-The ceiling of the church and the mosaic of the Eastern Wall incorporate the symbols of the 16 countries whose contribution helped build the church.
-Including Argentina; Brazil; Chile; Mexico; Italy; France; Spain; England; Belgium; Canada; Germany; the United States; Ireland; Hungary; Australia And Poland.
+The church’s ceiling and the mosaic of the Eastern Wall incorporate the symbols of the 16 countries whose contributions helped build the church.
+Including Argentina, Brazil, Chile, Mexico; Italy; France; Spain; England, Belgium, Canada, Germany, the United States, Ireland, Hungary, Australia, And Poland.

 In addition, its ceiling is relatively low, and 11 low domes are set against the 11 apostles and a large dome representing the crucifixion.
 The predominant color in the pieces of alabaster incorporated into the walls of the building is purple, the color of mourning in the Christian tradition, and the star-studded mosaic ceiling is painted dark blue.

 Last Things About the Modern Church

-The foyer opens to the Kidron Valley through three arches of identical dimensions; between them are columns bearing Corinthian capital heads.
+The foyer opens to the Kidron Valley through three arches of identical dimensions; columns bearing Corinthian capital heads are between them.
 In addition, the statues of the four Evangelists stand on the pillars between the arches and in the corners of the building.
-In the huge gable above the foyer is a mosaic depicting Jesus as the mediator between God and humanity.
+The huge gable above the foyer is a mosaic depicting Jesus as the mediator between God and humanity.
 Jesus is seen in crimson, the color of the kingdom, having given his heart to the angel on our right hand.